 But wait.
 Snacks.
 What about low-carb snacks?
 Don’t panic.
 While a packet of crisps from your snack cupboard or a handful of sweets from the office stash won’t suit your new low-carb lifestyle, there are so many tasty and healthy low-carb snack ideas to try.

 These easy low-carb snacks for weight loss will keep you feeling fuller for much longer than your average carb-loaded bag of crisps or granola bar.
 And if that’s not enough, low-carb snacks pack a much greater nutritional punch and prevent those dreaded hunger-inducing blood sugar crashes.
 Winner.

 To snack or not to snack…

-We know you’re keen to start low-carb snacking, but consider this first: do you actually need to snack?
+We know you’re keen to start rustling up some easy low-carb snacks, but consider this first: do you actually need to snack?

 A low-carb diet is much more satiating than a diet high in refined and processed carbs.
 Eating fewer carbs (but more protein and fat) provides a longer, slower, steadier release of energy.
 This way of eating should fill you up so much that you no longer feel the need to snack between meals.

 If you’re still feeling hungry between meals after a few days of low-carb life, try adding more protein and fat to your plate and make sure you’re eating until you’re comfortably full at meal-times.
 Try upping your water intake, too—hunger and thirst signals often get twisted!
 Find out more in our guide on how to stop feeling hungry.